LETTER B

 8 /10

 Emotionally charged TV movie from back when TV movies were good.
-Bill Dee Williams and James Caan are football rookies competing for the spotlight who become close friends, desptire racial differences.
+Billy Dee Williams and James Caan are football rookies competing for the spotlight who become close friends, despite racial differences.
 Then tragedy strikes in the form of cancer leading to a final act that is devastating with a capital "D." [English, 73min, G]

 Top Page